SN 393

 SN 393 is the modern designation for a probable supernova that was reported by the Chinese in the year 393 CE.

+Contemporary records

 An extracted record of this astronomical event was translated into English as follows:

 A guest star appeared within the asterism Wěi during the second lunar month of the 18th year of the Tai-Yuan reign period, and disappeared during the ninth lunar month.